NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MeshComparison/README.md

 <!-- Add a short paragraph describing the project. -->

-In oral surgey field it is important quantifying the level of swelling after a surgical procedure.
-Several centers can easily acquire volumetric scans of the patient, both before and after the intervetion.
-Slicer already offers several modules for dealing with surfares (including difference quantification), but lacks a tool for computing the volume between two meshes.
+In the oral surgery field, it is important quantifying the level of swelling after a surgical procedure.
+Several centers can easily acquire volumetric scans of the patient, both before and after the intervention.
+Slicer already offers several modules for dealing with surfaces (including difference quantification), but lacks a tool for computing the volume between two meshes.
 Our aim is to provide such a tool.

 ## Objective